Bush's Stem Cell Veto Echoes in Research Field

 President Bush yesterday vetoed legislation that would have expanded federal funding for embryonic stem-cell research.

-President GEORGE W. BUSH: Destroying human life in the hopes of saving human life is not ethical, and it is not the only option before us.
+GEORGE W: Destroying human life in the hopes of saving human life is not ethical, and it is not the only option before us.

 INSKEEP: The president has allowed only limited research on existing stem-cell lines since the first year of his administration, but a lot has changed in that time.
 And to learn more, we've called Alta Charo.
 She's a professor of law and bioethics at the University of Wisconsin Law School.
 Welcome back to the program.